GlennChia/01_112_ml_project/README.md

 <u>**Step 3: Consider the STOP node at layer n+1**</u>

 We compute all the scores from the previous layer n to this node by doing $\pi(n,u)[h]*a_{u,STOP}$ for all nodes u in the previous layer and the 7 scores stored in each node.
 We now have all the scores.
-We then sort the scores and find the 7th best score.
+We now find the 7 best scores and store corresponding parent and tag information into the a Node() object.

 Assume node q's third score is the overall 7th best score, we have

 PATH(n+1, STOP)[7] = PATH(n, q))[3] + (q -> STOP)

-This is the 7th best path where we take node q's third best path and append STOP to it
+<u>**Step 4: Get 7th best path**</u>
+At this stage, we have a completed (n, t, 7) ndarray of Node() objects.
+We use this array and the final array of 7 best scores for the last STOP layer to find the best 7 path.
+Take note that each Node() object contains a pointer to its parent and corresponding tag.

+Using the 7th best score from the last layer, we implement a simple backtrack to get the tags of each node's parent.
+We append the tag of last node's parent (already stored in the node from previous iteration of modified viterbi) to a path.
+We then find this node's parent and do to same by inserting its tag at the front of this path.
+This is done from layer n+1 to layer 1, and the 7th best path is generated.